regisphilibert/rp_hugo/content/post/hugo-context/index.md

 ### The top level context 💲

-Luckily Hugo stores the root context of a template file in a `$` so no matter how deeply nested you are within `with` or `range`, you can always retrieve the top page context.
+Luckily Hugo stores the root context of a template file in a `$` so no matter how deeply nested you are within `with` or `range`, you can always retrieve the top context.
+In basic template file, it will generally be your page.

 #### One level nesting
 ~~~go-html-template